Paratii-Video/paratii-embed/README.md

 # paratii-embed
-playing with embedding the player
+playing with embedding the player!